- You do not have any products in your shopping cart yet.

 - Avoid harsh cleaning agents, solvents, or abrasive products.

-What should you keep in mind with a lacquered table?
+What should you watch out for with a lacquered table?

 - Do not drag heavy or rough objects across the surface; lift them instead.